 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
 There were no accounting estimates affecting the financial statements which were particularly sensitive or required substantial judgments by management.

 Financial statement disclosures

+Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
 There were no particularly sensitive financial statement disclosures.

 The financial statement disclosures are neutral, consistent, and clear.